JA

 • Sanpo

-Sanpo University Special Field Lecture (Ueno–Hongo–Myogadani Route): Prof. Shunya Yoshimi
+Sanpo University: Special Field Lecture by Shunya Yoshimi (Ueno–Hongo–Myogadani Route)

 This walking tour, beginning in Ueno and continuing through Hongo to Myogadani, traces areas undergoing redevelopment and explores urban spaces where layers of memory are being overwritten.
 By observing the underside of Tokyo’s transformation into a “tourist destination,” we re-examine the layers of history embedded in the city from a pedestrian’s point of view.
 This relaxed yet critical urban walk invites participants to reconsider the value of “Sanpo”, which we are increasingly losing amidst modernization and globalization.
-Guid (lecturer): Shunya Yoshimi (President of “Sanpo University” / Professor, Faculty of Tourism and Community Development, Kokugakuin University) Date: Friday, November 28, 2025 Time: 12:00 – 15:30 (Meeting time: 11:40) Tour Course: Ueno – Hongo – Myogadani Meeting Point: In front of the Statue of Saigo Takamori, Ueno Onshi Park (Ueno Park, Taito-ku, Tokyo) Dismissal Point: Hatoyama Kaikan (planned) Please note that the dismissal point may be subject to change depending on weather conditions and other circumstances on the day. ※ Participants are asked to gather and disperse at the site.
-Transportation and accommodation costs to and from the venue are to be borne by participants.
+Guid (lecturer): Shunya Yoshimi (President of “Sanpo University” / Professor, Faculty of Tourism and Community Development, Kokugakuin University) Date: Friday, November 28, 2025 Tour Course: Ueno – Hongo – Myogadani Meeting Point: In front of the Statue of Saigo Takamori, Ueno Onshi Park (Ueno Park, Taito-ku, Tokyo) Dismissal Point: Hatoyama Kaikan (subject to change depending on weather or other circumstances) Notes Participants gather and disperse on-site.
+Travel and accommodation are each participant’s responsibility.

 Upcoming 11/28/2025